Seventh Heaven (play): Plot

 Young girl Diane is falling in love with Chico during World War I in France.

 Adaptations

 Two films have been made based on the original Broadway play.

-A 1927 silent film of the same title was written by Benjamin Glazer and directed by Frank Borzage.
+A 1927 silent film of the same title based on Strong's play was adapted for the screen by Benjamin Glazer and directed by Frank Borzage.
 A 1937 remake was produced as a sound film starring Simone Simon, James Stewart, Jean Hersholt, and Gregory Ratoff, with Henry King directing.

-In 1955 the musical adaptation Seventh Heaven opened on Broadway starring Gloria DeHaven, Ricardo Montalban and Kurt Kasznar.
+In 1955 the musical adaptation Seventh Heaven opened on Broadway starring Gloria DeHaven, Ricardo Montalbán and Kurt Kasznar.
 Bea Arthur, Chita Rivera and Gerrianne Raphael were also in the cast.
 It ran for only 44 performances.